101 Ways to Leave a Gameshow: Gameplay

 In each of the first four rounds, Nemone reveals the exit method that will be used to dismiss the losing contestant, numbered between 1 and 101.
 Jones then asks a question and reads as many answers as there are contestants still in the game; all but one of them are correct.
 After each contestant secretly chooses one answer, all reveal their selections.
 If any answer is chosen by multiple contestants, a tiebreaker question on the buzzer is used to determine which one of them gets to keep it.
 After all ties have been resolved, the remaining contestants select again from the unchosen answers.
 Further toss-ups are played as needed until all contestants have chosen different answers, at which point they are prepared for the exit.
 Jones reveals one correct answer at a time until only two contestants are left in jeopardy, then announces the wrong answer.
 The contestant who chose it is immediately eliminated from the game.
 Once per episode, a buzzer sounds off between rounds to indicate that an "Emergency Exit" round must be played.
 Jones asks a question to one contestant at a time in random order and the first to miss a question is eliminated.
 Once three contestants remain, the fifth and final round begins, following the same format as the previous four except that the question has only one right answer.
 The contestant who chooses it wins £10,000, while the other two are dismissed by exit #101, "The Trap Door"—being dropped through trapdoors on which they are standing to fall into the water below.

 Exits used on the show

 A total of 34 different exits were used over the course of the series, including #101 and the Emergency Exit that were common to all episodes.
+For all exits that involved going into the pool, rescue divers were present to assist contestants in reaching the surface if needed.

-International versions
+International Versions

 For many of the international versions, the tower featured in the UK version was used.
-It's located near to the former site of Total Wipeout.
+It was located near to the former site of Total Wipeout.
+The final round in the US version also used a tower.
+It was located on the set of Wipeout in California.